-It is often said that in modern politics, you can't tell the difference between the main parties.
-But as far as education and skills policy goes, that could not be more wrong by many of the parties, schools and FE policy and decision-making could become even more intertwined after May 7, and we should all be ready.
+It is often said that in modern politics, vou can't tell the difference between the main parties.
+But as far as education and skills policy goes, that could not be more wrong.

 That is why we felt it was important to present information and analysis on the manifestos of all five parties in one supplement for the readerships of both Schools Week and FE Week.